42nd Amendment – The Draconian Mini Constitution of India

 Various changes took place in the normal functioning of the courts, the power of the judicial review got restricted through this amendment, the jury was given more importance in the functioning of the courts and the right of the Supreme Court to examine the validity of the laws of the state under Article 32A was abolished.

-Extension of the Directive Principle of State Policy More importance was given to the Directive Principle of State Policy over the Fundamental Right, following DPSP’s were added in the list:-
+Extension of the Directive Principle of State Policy More importance was given to the Directive Principle of State Policy over the Fundamental Right, following DPSP’s were added to the list:-

 Provision for Equal Justice and free legal aid in order to ensure that justice is not denied to any citizen by reason of Economic and other disability.
 (Article 39A)